How do you instill the warm tropics into an otherwise snowy winter?

 Celebrate with a margarita!

-Grab some tequila, add some salt, lime, cointreau or triple sec (and don't forget the cocktail umbrella!) -- and you have all the ingredients for a fantasy island getaway and a fun winter thaw.
+Grab some tequila, add some salt, lime, cointreau or triple sec -- and you have all the ingredients for a fantasy island getaway and a fun winter thaw.

 The margarita has been around at least since the 1930s, and since then the classic margarita recipe has evolved into a cocktail custom made for every taste.